-Domain: Leadership and Decision Making lm plementa tion Stat :us Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В Α 1 uny 8.
+Domain: Leadership and Decision Making Im plementa ation Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В Α runy 8.
 School administrators facilitate the use of resources, by school personnel, to implement best practices for inclusive education for all SWDs.
 School administrators obtain and allocate resources (e.g., personnel and materials) to implement effective inclusive practices.
-School administrators provide and monitor the use of resources across all school teams, such as: Supplemental materials for core subject areas related to all academic standards; Text sets with differentiated reading levels; Accessible instructional materials, (e.g., textbook set for homework and textbooks with alternate formats: audio/electronic, braille, large print); Assistive technologies, supports and services; Time for instructional planning; and Allocation of personnel aligned with in-class support needs of students (e.g., reading and math coaches, paraprofessionals, therapists). > Accountability Data PLC minutes SWDs.
-Inventory lists available to all staff indicating supple nutes from planning meetings with support personnel, coa use with all students across all content areas and grade Note: Aligns with District BPIE Indicator #5.
-Within an MTSS, all educators should have access to a variety of resources that include concepts of universal design so that all students have access to and can make progress in the general education curriculum.
-Comn nents:
+School administrators provide and monitor the use of resources across all school teams, such as: Supplemental materials for core subject areas related to all academic standards; Text sets with differentiated reading levels; Accessible instructional materials, (e.g., textbook set for homework and textbooks with alternate formats: audio/electronic, braille, large print); Assistive technologies, supports and services; Time for instructional planning; and Allocation of personnel aligned with in-class support needs of students (e.g., reading and math coaches, paraprofessionals, therapists).
+With the assistance of the Reading Coach, Read 180 and Systems44 are resources used for students who struggle with reading.
+With the assistance of the Math Coach, Math Wiz is utilized to assist students who struggle in the area of math.
+WDs.
+Inventory lists available to all staff indicating supple nutes from planning meetings with support personnel, coa r use with all students across all content areas and grade Aligns with District BPIE Indicator #5.
+Withir n make progress in the general education cu an MTSS, all educators should have access to a variety o irriculum. f resource s that incl ude conce pts of univ versal design so that all students have access to Comn Comments:

-Domain: Leadership and Decision Making lm plementa ition Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A runy 9.
+Domain: Leadership and Decision Making Im plementa tion Stat tus Indicator Examples or Evidence of Practice Not Fully Data Sources/Supporting Evidence yet В Α 9.
 School administrators communicate expectations for all school personnel to use person first language in all written and verbal communications.
 Administrators provide all school personnel with ongoing information and resources on person first language.
 Administrators provide guidelines on the use of person first language in all written, electronic and verbal communication.
 Administrators provide strategies to eliminate the use of disability-related labels in all written, electronic and verbal communication (e.g., referring to students by name rather than any label).
-Y SF meet & greet sted Measures: School documents (e.g. in e) and job interview questions reflect the us nprovement plan, newsletters), family resources, guideline e of person first language. s, written and electi onic comr municatior n (e.g., staff roster, staff handbook, school Appendices: Glossary of Terms and Resources/Publications g and talking about people with disabilities, we not only ex Comm ents:
+Administrators have recently begun to provide strategies to eliminate the use of disability- related labels in all written, electronic and verbal communication. sted Measures: School documents (e.g. in e) and job interview questions reflect the us nprovement plan, newsletters), family resources, guideline e of person first language. s, written and electi ronic comi municatio n (e.g., staff roster, staff handbook, school Appendices: Glossary of Terms and Resources/Publications g and talking about people with disabilities, we not only ex Comm ents: